anduckhmt146/anduckhmt146/README.md

 # **Hello, I'm Duc An**🚀

-🔭 Bachelor's Degree in Honors Program of Computer Science at Bach Khoa University, Vietnam.
+🔭 Bachelor's Graduation in Honors Program of Computer Science at Bach Khoa University, Vietnam.

 🌱 Currently, I am a strong Middle Software Engineer, focusing on Backend Engineering, System Design and Decision Making.